parani89/PARANI_LIB/README.md

 # PARANI_LIB
-This is initially decided to create a basic inmemory library
+This is initially decided to create a basic inmemory library..